grafana/k6/docs/design/019-file-api.md

 ### Requirements
 - The solution should allow file interaction during k6 script execution.
-- The solution should resort to asynchronous operations as much as possible.
+- The solution must use asynchronous operations.
 - The module should operate seamlessly in local and cloud setups.
 - The module should strive to optimize memory usage when handling files.